 We like to think the service we provide our partners is captured perfectly in this remark from the University of Hull’s Head of Global Student Recruitment.

-For the past four years, that’s exactly what we’ve been aiming to do for Hull as we support the institution with its pre-applicant enquiries and offer conversion for international, EU and home students.
+For the past four years, that’s exactly what we’ve been aiming to do for Hull as we support the institution with its pre-applicant enquiries and student offer conversion for international, EU and home students.

 While EU and home cohorts have certainly not been without their challenges over the past few years, it’s international students who have undoubtedly been most rocked by the turbulence of the market in recent years.
 Despite this, in 2021, we managed to increase Hull’s international student conversion from offer to enrolment by over 330%.